HamedHojatian/CF-mMIMO-HBF/README.md

 ## Dataset
-**dataSet_withRSSI_32SSB_Ser.npy:** is the dataset where 4 APs with 64 antenna and 8 RF chains serving 4 single antenna users.
-You can find it [here](https://drive.google.com/drive/folders/1I07LB--sRGPCgWl6Ci_VeveKSzeeQyKK).
+The dataset where 4 APs with 64 antenna and 8 RF chains serving 4 single antenna users.
+We consider BS number 4,5,8,9 is active and other information is in the paper.
+The dataset name should be "dataSet_130.npy".

 It is the core dataset with 1e6 samples.
 It consist of RSSI, channel.